 If the child has a regular pattern of lateness, a note will be sent to the parents (Appendix E) asking them either to come into school and explain if there is a difficulty causing lateness, or to ensure that punctuality is maintained.
 In rare circumstances, if the school is aware of the situation, an arrangement allowing some flexibility can be agreed with the Headteacher.
+If lateness persists despite discussions with the Headteacher and support is not appropriate or is declined and a child has 10 or more sessions of unauthorised absence due to lateness recorded in any 10 week period, the school or Hampshire County Council will be required to issue parents with a Penalty Notice in accordance with Hampshire County Council's Code of conduct: issuing penalty notices for unauthorised absence from schools'.

-Repeated unexplained lateness, or lateness with no acceptable reason, will be referred to the Education Welfare Officer and the Social Services, if relevant who may issue a penalty notice or prosecution under the Education Act 1996, section 444.
+Repeated unexplained lateness, or lateness with no acceptable reason, will be referred to the Legal Intervention Team as well as Children's Services, if relevant who may issue a penalty notice or prosecution under the Education Act 1996, section 444.
+Ongoing and repeated lateness is considered as unauthorised absence and will be subject to legal action.